Bird Watching and Wild Life at the villa and in the Algarve

 For me I love April and May it is breeding season and most summer migrants have arrived.
 However the rest of the year is also brilliant, even the shortest dullest days in December, because of our latitude we have amazing light, and on cloudy days you need light!
 So November would rate highly, winter migrants are arriving and where light in Northern latitudes makes every Passerine look like an LBJ at 20 meters, here the light is as good if not better than it is in June up North, no LBJ's here in the Algarve!

-Within walking distance or a half hours drive of the villa.
+Within walking distance or a few hours drive of the villa.

 The mountain region of the Serra de Monchique, of which 83% of the land area has been declared a natural reserve, including the peaks of Foia and Picota, several contour roads and the valleys and streams.